aosabook/500lines/contingent/chapter.rst

       • Handy Functions
       • Obscure Classes

-This table of contents is a mash-up of information from four different files.
+This table of contents, as you can see, is a mash-up of information from four different files.
 While its basic order and structure come from ``index.rst``, the actual title of each chapter and section